XChen1998/Work/Courses/CS61B_2018_Spring_UCB/CS61B_Notes/CS61B_Notes.md

 }
 ```

 This method use the parents value as a bound to recursively search for any invalid leaves.
-The original one fail to find out invalid leaves as shown in the example in the corresponding PDF.
+The original one fail to find out invalid leaves as shown in the example in the corresponding [PDF](https://github.com/XChen1998/Work/blob/main/Courses/CS61B_2018_Spring_UCB/CS61B_Discussions/Discussion%2016/Discussion%2016.pdf).

-The rest solution of discussion 16 can be found in this PDF
+The rest solution of discussion 16 can be found in this [PDF](https://github.com/XChen1998/Work/blob/main/Courses/CS61B_2018_Spring_UCB/CS61B_Discussions/Discussion%2016/Discussion%2016.pdf).
+Hug's soluton can be found [here](https://sp18.datastructur.es/materials/discussion/disc09sol.pdf).

+### 17. Hashing (Exam Preparation)

+Please consult this [PDF](https://github.com/XChen1998/Work/blob/main/Courses/CS61B_2018_Spring_UCB/CS61B_Discussions/Discussion%2017/Discussion%2017.pdf) for author's solutions of discussion 17.
+Hug's solution can be found [here](https://sp18.datastructur.es/materials/discussion/examprep09sol.pdf).